About Me

 Professional Shit You Should Know:

-I am a Licensed Clinical Mental Health Counselor in the state of Vermont, with a MA from Antioch University New England.
+I am a Licensed Clinical Mental Health Counselor in the state of Vermont, with a master's degree from Antioch University New England.
 My practice specializes in cult recovery, trauma-related diagnoses, professional burnout, compassion fatigue, and secondary traumatic stress.
 As a cult expert, I also offer clinical case consultations for mental health professionals interested in developing therapeutic competency in working with cult survivors and learning more about issues related to undue influence and systemic abuse.

 In addition to my clinical work, I enjoy presenting on a range of topics, including cult recovery, the neurophysiology of trauma and building a trauma-informed practice, components of effective worldview change in extremist ideologies, and wellness and burnout issues in the counseling profession.
 I’ve been published in the International Journal of Cultic Studies and have been consulted as an expert in cult psychology by media and academics.